Villadelfia/dmgtris/README.md

 The game itself runs at a constant 60fps as well as at the traditional 20 row visible grid.

+There are five available game modes:
+- TGM1: 4 history, 4 rerolls, no sonic drop, never start with O, S or Z.
+- TGM2: 4 history, 6 rerolls, sonic drop, never start with O, S or Z.
+- TGM3: 6 history, 6 rerolls, sonic drop, never start with O, S or Z. (Note, not the actual 35-bag as used in TGM3, and floor kicks are not implemented (yet) either.)
+- HELL: No history, no rerolls, no sonic drop, never start with O, S or Z.
+- EASY: 6 history, 256 rerolls, sonic drop, never start with O, S or Z.

 ## Playing
 You can build the game yourself, or use the binary [here](https://git.villadelfia.org/villadelfia/dmgtris/raw/branch/master/DMGTRIS.GB) or [here](https://github.com/Villadelfia/DMGTRIS/raw/master/DMGTRIS.GB).